tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 | p1.String HAS 'abc' | Yes |  |
 | p3.Double HAS '1.0' | Yes | String literal was successfully parsed to a Double value. |

-2. If type is omitted for property but name is specified, then all properties with given name and types are taken, left-hand side and right-hand side operands are grouped in pairs by type and concantenated via `AND` operation.
+2. If type is omitted for property but name is specified, then all properties with given name and types are taken, left-hand side and right-hand side operands are grouped in pairs by type and concatenated via `AND` operation.
 Here are examples given properties "p1" and "p2" of type String and Double:

 | Predicate string | Equivalent strong-typed predicate string | Notes |